mar10/grunt-yabs/README.md

     release: {
       // Define defaults for all tools in the 'release' workflow:
       common: {
-        // We want to update and two manifest files (first is 'master')
+        // We want to update two manifest files (first is 'master')
         manifests: ['package.json', 'bower.json'],
       },
       // Define the activities of the 'release' worflow.
 The following tools are
-      // run in the order of appearance.
+      // run in order of appearance.
+      // If an activity fails, the workflow is stopped.
       // Every tool type has its own set of options and defaults.
       // Since keys must be unique, we have to append '_something' if a certain
-      // tool type appears mode than once.
+      // tool type appears more than once.
 For example `bump` and `bump_develop`
       // are both tools of type 'bump'.

       // Run the jshint task with target 'dev'.
 (This assumes, that there is a